Historic contexts and surveys are critical tools for understanding, identifying, evaluating, and protecting the City’s historical resources.

 Detailed information on the purpose and intent of historic context statements and surveys, as well as how to conduct them, is available from the California State Office of Historic Preservation and the National Park Service:

-In addition, the California Office of Historic Preservation (OHP) maintains a library of historic contexts produced across the state of California.
+The California Office of Historic Preservation (OHP) maintains a library of historic contexts produced across the state of California.
 Included in this library are Statewide Historic Contexts addressing various themes and property types found throughout the state, prepared either by CalTrans or OHP.
 While these contexts are often intended to assist in the evaluation of resources for their eligibility for the National Register, the information provided in the contexts is also useful for understanding statewide historical themes and events.

 The City of San Diego maintains a number of historic contexts statements and surveys.
 Some contexts, such as the Modernism Context Statement and the LGBTQ Historic Context Statement, are more thematic than geographic in nature, and apply City-wide.
 Other contexts are focused on specific communities or Community Planning Areas.
 Some contexts were developed without subsequent surveys, and are used to evaluate individual properties and districts, and could be used in future survey work.
 The City has a number of finalized surveys, some contexts and surveys that are in progress, and several older, suspended surveys that are useful as a source for historic photos and basic property descriptions.
 Links to the City's archive of contexts and surveys, along with a brief summary of each document, are provided below.
-Staff is the process of digitizing and uploading additional documents, so check back soon.

 The following historic context statements, which have been finalized, were prepared as stand-alone contexts and did not include a historic resource survey: